OliHickie/book_a_band/README.md

 - [Django](https://www.djangoproject.com/) - the framework used for the site.
 - [Amazon Web Services](https://aws.amazon.com/) - used to store static and media files.
 - [Git](https://git-scm.com/) - used for version control.
-- [Bootstrap5](https://getbootstrap.com/) - Features and componants were used across the site, such as the collapsible nav bar, toasts, modals, dropdowns and accordians.
+- [Bootstrap5](https://getbootstrap.com/) - Features and componants were used across the site, such as the collapsible nav bar, toasts, modals, dropdowns and accordions.
 - [SQLite](https://www.sqlite.org/index.html) - used as the database whilst in development.
 - [PostgreSQL](https://www.postgresql.org/) - used as the database when the site is deployed.
 - [Stripe](https://stripe.com/gb) - used to handle payment feature on the site.